rjrobocoder/building-planner/README.md

-Great!
-Based on the provided repository URL, here's an updated README specifically for your project:

 ---
 # Building Planner

 Building Planner is a ReactJS project designed for creating building plans by drawing shapes such as rectangles, lines, and using tools like selection.
 This application provides a user-friendly interface for architects and designers to visualize and plan buildings efficiently.